 The sizing and configuration of such a Pod is discussed in the Solution Architecture section.
-Table provides the specifications of the PowerEdge R730xd server used as a building block.
+Table 2 provides the specifications of the PowerEdge R730xd server used as a building block.

-As shown in Figure 2, a single Pod can serve approximately up to 4,160 users with 5 GB mailbox size and 150 messages per day profile.
-Two such configurations for 8,300 users can be stacked, provided that the message profile and mailbox size remain constant.
-Similarly, for 12,500 users, three such Pods can be stacked.
-As shown in Figure 3, 16,660 users can be accommodated by stacking four such Pods.
+As shown in Figure 2, a single Pod can serve 4,000 users with 5 GB mailbox size and 150 messages per day profile.
+Two such configurations for 8,000 users can be stacked, provided that the message profile and mailbox size remain constant.
+Similarly, for 12,000 users, three such Pods can be stacked.
+As shown in Figure 3, 16,000 users can be accommodated by stacking four such Pods.
 The number of Pods that can be scaled to in a single DAG will depend on solution requirements.
-However, as a DAG can include a maximum of 16 servers, the number of Pods that can be scaled to five.
+However, as a DAG can include a maximum of 16 servers, the number of Pods that can be scaled in a DAG is limited to five.
 It is recommended scaling to a maximum of four Pods (12 servers) in a three-copy DAG.
 This enables the fourth copy to be added in the remote site while retaining the modular design.
 Section 6 provides more details on this.